 The reason I started with Herefords was because my cousin and I were about the same age and our parents would not let us have the same breed.
-He had an Angus heifer.
-I liked Herefords and still do after fifty one years.
+He had an Angus heifer and I liked Herefords.

 The second picture shows a small steer calf.
 The heifer’s first calf that I showed at the 1961 Norman County fair receiving a red ribbon my third 4-H year.
 This calf was sired by David G. Johnson’s bull.
 David G. Johnson was a neighbor and registered Horned Hereford breeder.

 The second year in 4-H I did not have an animal.
-So with the advice of Ken Baker, my dad and I went to Oxley Hereford Ranch at Mahnomen MN.
+So, with the advice of Ken Baker, my dad and I went to Oxley Hereford Ranch at Mahnomen MN.
 Bob Schafer was the manager.
 Here I purchased my first steer.
-This was a big time ranch and quite and experience for an eleven year old.
+This was a big-time ranch and quiet and experience for an eleven-year-old.
 Bob, my dad and I went out to look through the herd for good steers.
-Bob drove a single seat two wheel drive Ford pickup with the saddled horse in the back end.
+Bob drove a single seat two-wheel drive Ford pickup with the saddled horse in the back end.
 The horse kept chewing Bob’s hat wanting to get out and chase cows.
 When we saw some good ones, Bob would unload the horse and round up the calves.
-The steer I purchased was a blue ribbon at the Norman county fair.
+The steer I purchased was a blue ribbon at the Norman County fair.

 There were empty barns at home for me to expand my herd in.
 My dad did not have beef cattle.
 So I purchased more Herefords from Ken and Ronald Baker of Ada.
 At the time I graduated from high school in 1967, my herd numbered 36.